oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 that all serialized data has finite and known nesting depth.

 JADN container types define a directional relationship between container and contained types.
-Therefore every collection of JADN types forms one or more directed acyclic graphs (DAG).
+Therefore every acyclic collection of JADN types forms one or more directed acyclic graphs (DAG).

 A directed (or rooted) tree is a DAG with the further restriction that a child can have only one parent.
-Although information types are generally arranged hierarchically, reuse of common types is an important goal in both design of information models and analysis of data, and JADN's flat type structure encourages it.
+Although information types are generally arranged hierarchically, reuse of common types is an important goal in both design of information models and analysis of data, and JADN's flat type structure encourages reuse.
 Nonetheless, it is often useful to have a [tree-structured representation](#graph) of a target document's structure.
 Denormalizing the original model into a tree supports applications such as model queries that are otherwise difficult to implement, tree-structured content statistics, content transformations, and documentation.
 Type name uniqueness ensures that denormalization is reversible and that DAG and tree representations are equivalent.

-Although it is possible to designate any node of an undirected tree as its root, every DAG has a topological ordering that determines its root.
+In contrast with undirected trees where a root may be chosen arbitrarily, every DAG has a topological ordering that determines its root.
 JADN supports designating one or more root types of an information model.
 This has two purposes:

 1. As a convenience to consumers, labeling root(s) without needing to discover them from a dependency graph
-2. As a tool for providers, allowing a comprehensive source information model to be pruned into application-specific subsets
+2. As a tool for providers, allowing application-specific subsets of a comprehensive source model to be designated.

 ## 2.3 Example Definitions